Phong-Kaster/Design-Pattern-In-Programming/README.md

 6. Flyweight

+7. Proxy
-Structural pattern relates to `class` and `object's components`.
+Structural pattern relates to class and object's components.
 It is used to define relationship between 2 or more classes.

+Structural design patterns are concerned with how objects and classes are composed.
+This pattern helps in simplifying the structure by identifying the relationships.
+It focuses on `how classes inherit from each other and how they are composed from other classes`.

+The main goal is to `increase or extend the functionalities` of the class `without changing its composition`.

 ### [**Structural - Adapter**](#structural---adapter)